+The 2024 discretionary incentive bonus for Mr. James recognized, among other things, consistent strong cash flow generation which enabled CompX to return a \$2.00 per share special dividend in August 2024 and solid operating performance despite the continued softened demand in Marine Components.
 The 2023 discretionary incentive bonus for Mr. James recognized, among other things, CompX's overall strong operating performance despite softening demand in our marine components segment, and our operating cash flow generation.
 The 2022 discretionary incentive bonus for Mr. James recognized, among other things, substantial growth in sales and operating income in 2022 in both of our segments as compared to 2021 and the success in scaling up our marine components segment.
-The 2021 discretionary incentive bonus for Mr. James recognized, among other things, substantial growth in sales and operating income in 2021 in both of our segments as compared to 2020, despite industry challenges.
-These discretionary incentive bonuses are disclosed in the bonus column in the 2023 Summary Compensation Table in this proxy statement.
+These discretionary incentive bonuses are disclosed in the bonus column in the 2024 Summary Compensation Table in this proxy statement.